-Here’s what has changed with the new Michigan No-Fault law:
+Here’s what has changed with the new Michigan No-Fault insurance law:

 - Opt-Out of No-Fault PIP medical benefits: Drivers with Medicare may “elect to not maintain coverage” for No-Fault PIP medical benefits for auto insurance policies issued or renewed after July 1, 2020.

 - Savings for car insurance companies: There was always going to be a carve-out for the Michigan car insurance companies.
-The new Michigan No-Fault law allows insurers to avoid reducing their premiums if they can demonstrate to the Insurance Commissioner that the new law’s mandatory rate reductions would violate their constitutional rights and/or leave them at risk of having too little “capital.”
-While these significant changes have now been made to our auto law, there is still no transparency on what Michigan car insurance companies profit margins have been these many years.
+The new Michigan No-Fault insurance law allows insurers to avoid reducing their premiums if they can demonstrate to the Insurance Commissioner that the new law’s mandatory rate reductions would violate their constitutional rights and/or leave them at risk of having too little “capital.”
+While these significant changes have now been made, there is still no transparency on what car insurance companies profit margins have been these many years.
 The adage to “measure twice, cut once” has been ignored by both the House and Senate Republicans and Democratic Governor Whitmer.

-- Michigan Catastrophic Claims Association: Under the new Michigan No-Fault law the MCCA would continue to be liable for catastrophic injury benefits payable under policies issued or renewed before July 2, 2020 and for policies after July 1, 2020 where drivers have opted to maintain unlimited No-Fault PIP medical benefits.
+- Michigan Catastrophic Claims Association: Under the new Michigan No-Fault insurance law the Michigan Catastrophic Claims Association (MCCA) would continue to be liable for catastrophic injury benefits payable under policies issued or renewed before July 2, 2020 and for policies after July 1, 2020 where drivers have opted to maintain unlimited No-Fault PIP medical benefits.
 Drivers who decide to cap their No-Fault benefits or opt-out altogether will still be required to pay annual MCCA assessments to cover deficits.
 Finally, the MCCA will pay refunds to drivers if actuarial examination shows that MCCA assets exceed 120% of the MCCA’s liabilities.
 The refund will be the difference between excess and 120% of liabilities.

 - No-Fault medical-provider fee schedule: A No-Fault fee schedule based on the Medicare fee schedule would be created and it would govern charges from doctors, hospitals, clinics, rehabilitation facilities and any provider who cares for and treats car accident victims.
 Depending on the type of facility involved – whether a substantial portion of its patients are indigent, whether it is a freestanding rehabilitation facility or a Level I or II Trauma Center – reimbursement will range from 190% to 250% of the amount payable under Medicare.
-The new Medicare-based, No-Fault medical-provider fee schedule will apply to “treatment or rehabilitative occupational training” rendered after July 1, 2021.
+Under the New Michigan No-Fault insurance law, the new Medicare-based, medical-provider fee schedule will apply to “treatment or rehabilitative occupational training” rendered after July 1, 2021.

 - Passing along savings from No-Fault medical-provider fee: The savings that Michigan car insurance companies realize as a result of the No-Fault medical provider fee schedule must be passed along to drivers in form of lower premium rates.
 Auto insurers will be required to document these savings in their rate filings to the Director of the Department of Insurance and Financial Services (DIFS).
 However, it’s not until after July 1, 2022 that Michigan’s Insurance Commissioner has to start checking to ensure that auto insurers are passing along fee-schedule-generated savings to drivers.